Virtual Course Catalogue

 The first module (seminars on April 01 and 15) will provide basic concepts to understand open data development globally.
 It is expected that interactive discussions about open data role in democratic countries will take place during these sessions on the basis of the suggested readings.

-The second module (seminars on April 29, May 13 and 27) will be devoted to theoretical approaches to analyse open data.
+The second module (seminars on April 29, and May 13 and 27) will be devoted to theoretical approaches to analyze open data.
 Students will be invited to adopt multidisciplinary social science lens to look at this phenomenon and to prepare an individual analytical paper afterwards.

 The third module (seminars on June 10 and 24) will discuss examples of open data practices from different countries.
-It is planned to invite two open data practitioners from private sector or civil society to share about their work and to have an interactive discussion with course participants.
+It is planned to invite two open data practitioners to talk about their work and to have an interactive discussion with course participants.

 In a rapidly globalizing world, increasing migration and multiculturalism have heightened the socio-cultural complexities in educational systems.
 Teachers now face the challenge of integrating this diversity while actively promoting equal opportunities and justice.
 This seminar aims to equip future educators with the necessary skills and attitudes to foster respect and build inclusive, peaceful, and tolerant classroom communities.
 By developing a global mindset, teachers can serve as role models for their students, demonstrating how to embrace diversity.